felix-u/shgen/README.md

 # xgen
 **A POSIX tool for using shell script in non-shell files.**

-The supplied version comes with two functions allowing you to grab colours, dpi, and fonts from .Xresources.

 ## Requirements
 By itself, `xgen` has no dependencies.
 If you would like to use the supplied functions for querying Xresources, install `awk` and `xorg-xrdb`.
 Clone this repo in a directory of your choosing and audit `xgen` to make sure you understand what it is doing - it is a short and simple script.